Forth Yards

 A major gateway to the city

-A strong public sector partnership between Newcastle City Council, Homes England, North East Combined Authority and Network Rail submitted the business case to government for the funding and is now master planning the development of a well-connected, mixed use and sustainable future for Forth Yards, one that integrates well into the existing fabric and communities of the city.
+Significant residential-led schemes are being brought forward, with Newcastle City Council working alongside site owners, Homes England, Network Rail, and North East Combined Authority to enable the comprehensive development of a well-connected, mixed use and sustainable new place that integrates well into the existing fabric and communities of the city.

-Hines is also making fast progress on a 325,000 sq. ft, 519-unit residential scheme with developer Olympian Homes on the land between Forth Banks and Pottery Lane.
-Construction is well underway and will comprise two blocks of one- and two-bedroom rental apartments, alongside 10,000 sq. ft of amenity space including a gym, coworking facilities, two roof terraces and a cinema room.
+It will feature two blocks of one- and two-bedroom rental apartments, alongside 10,000 sq. ft of amenity space including a gym, coworking facilities, two roof terraces and a cinema room.

-Ownership: Newcastle City Council, Homes England, Network Rail, ASM Global, Naava, MB European.
+Ownership: Newcastle City Council, Homes England, Network Rail, Legends Global, Naava, MB European, Salamisso Developments, Safestore Holdings

 Uses: Residential, Commercial, Recreational, Industrial.